MusicLang/musiclang/documentation/usage/user_guide.rst

 - Scale notes : ``s0, s1, s2, s3, s4, s5, s6`` : relative to 7 sounds scale of the chord inside a tonality
 - Chromatic notes : ``h0, h1, h2, h3, h4, h5, h6, h7, h8, h9, h10, h11`` : relative to the 12 sounds of the chromatic scale associated with the chord/tonality
+- Drum notes : ``bd, sd, sd2, ...`` See See the :ref:`drums` for some detailed examples and whole library.
+- Chord extension notes : ``b0, b1, ..., b11`` Arpeggio notes starting from the bass note of the chord, octaved if necessary.
+See :ref:`chords` to get an overview on how to use chord extensions.
+- Chord notes : ``c0, c1, ..., c11`` Chord notes starting from the root note of the chord, octaved if necessary.
+See :ref:`chords` to get an overview on how to use chord extensions.
+- Absolute notes : ``C5, Cs5, Bb4, ...`` Absolute note that are not changed by the context of a chord and not transposable
 - Relative up scale note, ``su0, su1, su2, su3, su4, su5, su6`` : Up relatively to the previous note of a melody
 - Relative down scale note, ``sd0, sd1, sd2, sd3, sd4, sd5, sd6`` : Down relatively to the previous note of a melody
 - Relative up chromatic note, ``hu0, hu1, hu2,  hu3, hu4, hu5, hu6, hu7, hu8, hu9, hu10, hu11`` : Up relatively to the previous note of a melody
 - Relative down chromatic note, ``hd0, hd1, hd2,  hu3, hu4, hu5, hu6, hu7, hu8, hu9, hu10, hu11`` : Down relatively to the previous note of a melody

 Octaves
 '''''''''''''